Stymphalian/swit_ch.vim/README.md

+# swit_ch.vim

-# swit_ch - vim plugin to switch between c++ header, impl, and test files
+Easily switch betwen your C/C++ header, implementation and test files.

 ## Install
 Install using whatever vim plugin manager you use.
 I've been using vim-plug